ethpm/ethpm-spec/docs/source/glossary.rst

    Package Manifest
-      A machine-readable description of a package (See :ref:`package-specification` for information about the format for package manifests.)
+      A machine-readable description of a package (See :ref:`v2-package-specification` for information about the format for package manifests.)

    Prefixed